About

 Honoring Dr. Thomas J. O’Keefe

-The institute is named in honor of the late Dr. Thomas J. O’Keefe, Curators’ Distinguished Professor of materials science and engineering at Missouri S&T. An internationally known authority on electrodeposition of metals, O’Keefe earned a bachelor’s degree from S&T in 1958.
+The center is named in honor of the late Dr. Thomas J. O’Keefe, Curators’ Distinguished Professor of materials science and engineering at Missouri S&T. An internationally known authority on electrodeposition of metals, O’Keefe earned a bachelor’s degree from S&T in 1958.
 After graduation, he joined Dow Chemical Co. as a process control metallurgist before returning to S&T as an instructor in 1964.
 He went on to earn a Ph.D. in metallurgical engineering in 1965 and served on the metallurgical engineering faculty and as a senior research investigator in the Graduate Center for Materials Research for over 40 years.

 Dr. O’Keefe’s Primary Area of Focus